clondon0792/Final_Project_Repo/README.md

 Our group will meet during our regular Zoom classes.
 We will communicate via our private Slack channel.

 ### Data Cleaning and Analysis
-We will preprocess the data using Excel.
+We have preprocessed the data using Excel.
 Exploratory and further analysis will be completed in R.

 ### Database Storage
-Tentatively, we will be using Google Cloud and PostgreSQL for storage.
+We are using Google Cloud SQL and PostgreSQL for Database Storage.

 ### Machine Learning
 R is the machine learning tool we will be using.
 Training and testing setup will use Logistic Regression.